GP-Stanley/tech264-cloud-linux/scripting/learning_linux.md

 ---
 ## If you give permissions to the User entity, what does this mean?
-Giving permissions to the User entity means you're setting the permissions for the owner of the file.
+Giving permissions to the User entity means you're **setting the permissions for the owner of the file**.
 * The owner is the person who created the file or to whom ownership has been transferred.
 * The user’s permissions determine what actions the owner can perform on the file.